 We’ve been waiting for this — Facebook’s rollout of their new video profile feature.
 As Mashable first reported back in September, profile videos are the biggest update to Facebook profiles since the rollout of Facebook Timeline.
 Facebook’s video profiles allow you to replace your static profile photo with a 7-second looping video.

 The possibilities are endless.
 A once static image, transformed into something unique, something with personality, something with a hint of movement that tells a much better story about a Facebook user.
 Instead of adding a video, why not get creative and replace your profile photo with a cinemagraph?
 It’s the perfect way to bridge the gap between photo and video, and add visual interest to your profile.
-And now, you can do it for FREE with Cinemagraph Pro for iOS.
+And now, you can do it with Cinemagraph Pro for iOS.

 How to Make Your Facebook Profile Video a Flixel Cinemagraph